IDEALLab/FinDeR/_posts/2023-02-01-social_events.markdown

 * For those who were not available on Sunday, [the Board and Brew](https://www.theboardandbrew.com/) is a great place near the hotel hang out and learn/play board games if you just want a relaxed evening nearby.

-## Thursday, July 28th -- Afternoon exploration of Washington DC
+## Thursday, June 8th -- Afternoon exploration of Washington DC

 On Thursday morning we will largely be working on the Challenge Problems, applying the techniques learned on Monday-Wednesday.
 In the afternoon, you can either continue to work on the Challenge Problems, or, we have set aside the afternoon for you and others to explore Washington DC.
-We will have lunch boxes and water bottles to-go Thursday AM at the main Summer School room in case you wish to take those with you on your adventures.
 We recommend taking the 104 Shuttle to the Metro and then heading downtown on the Green line to either L'Enfant Plaza or the Archives stop, which will put you close by to the National Mall to see things like the major monuments, or visit any one or more of the free [Smithsonian Museums](https://www.si.edu/museums).

-## Friday, July 29th -- Adjorn
+## Friday, June 9th -- Adjorn

 Friday we will have our final presentations/reception on campus in the afternoon and the official program ends at 5 pm.
 I encourage those of you who are still around to coordinate separately for the evening and to continue exploring nearby or celebrating your efforts from the week.